Home Blog

 • Use in pregnancy.
 Treatment with Lexapro can cause lung problems and feeding difficulties in the newborn, especially when used later in pregnancy.

-Side Effects of Lexapro in Specific Groups
+Side Effects in Specific Groups

 Adults